Welcome to your Church's Mission Toolkit

 Mission dollars support salaries, field expenses, outreach, and approved projects.
 Workers follow approved budgets, reviewed by leadership and the PAOC General Executive.
 Churches can request project validation to ensure alignment and accountability.

-[How Mission Dollars Work → Downloadable Graphic]
+How Mission Dollars Work

 What is the PAOC’s mission strategy?